craig-davis/craig-davis.github.io/_posts/2020-06-30-Marble-Machine-Parts-List-and-Motors.markdown

 ## Vertical Supports

 Making the vertical supports is actually quite soothing.
-I found that I built the track with the bare minimum supports at first while I tested the ball rolling and adjustments.
+I found that I built the track with the bare minimum supports at first while I tested the ball rolling and speed adjustments.
 Once the track was working well and nearly complete I then added all of the cross bracing.
 The track will vibrate a fair bit without the cross bracing, and so once you add bracing the track will be smoother, quieter, and more consistent.
 Remember that as you add bracing you should be building [triangular braces][bracing].

 ![arial track assembly](/img/posts/marble-machine/first-arial-track.jpg)